deejayessel/rizk/README.md

 - World : the collection of all territories in the game (to disambiguate with the map fn)

 ## Rules
 At the start of the game, players are randomly assigned a set of territories.
 Player 1 places 4 troops in any collection of territories that they own.
-Player 2 proceeds to the same.
-Once all players have placed troops, loop back to Player 1 and repeat until each player has placed 20 troops.
+Player 2 proceeds to do the same.
+Once all players have placed troops, loop back to Player 1 and repeat until each player has placed 20 (TODO) troops.

 Players take turns.
 A turn consists of the distribution phase, attack phase, and coordination phase.